 Foods to Avoid for Healthy Teeth

-Just as important as eating tooth-friendly foods is limiting or avoiding those that can damage your enamel and promote tooth decay.
+Just as important as eating tooth-friendly foods is knowing what to limit or avoid:

 1. Sugary Foods and Drinks